maxiguillermo1/Lab-assignment-3---Dynamic-Memory-Management/readme.md

 This guide provides an overview of how to implement a dynamic memory allocator in C, focusing on the key concepts of "Overhead Size" and "Pointer Size".
 These are fundamental to managing memory efficiently in a custom allocator using a free list and first-fit block selection strategy.

+## Basic Idea

+Your dynamic memory allocator works like a smart system in a library.
+Instead of books, you're dealing with memory spaces (blocks).
+When someone (a program) needs space (like a book), they ask your system.
+Your system then checks if it has a space big enough and hands it over.
+If the requested space isn't needed anymore, it's returned back to be used by someone else later.

+## Understanding `main.c`

+This file acts as the interface for interacting with your memory allocator.
+It offers a menu to perform different actions, like borrowing space for integers, characters, or even arrays.
+After using the space, you can also return it.
+Each menu option is a different scenario of using this library system, showing how flexible and efficient it is.

+- **menuOptionOne to Five**: These functions are specific scenarios, like asking for space to store one or more integers, a character, arrays, etc. They show how to allocate and deallocate memory, and print addresses to understand where each item is stored.
+- **main function**: This is where your program starts.
+It presents a menu to choose different scenarios, initializes the memory allocator with a predefined size, and then executes the chosen scenario.

+## Understanding `memoryhelp.c`

+This file contains the logic of your memory allocator, handling the behind-the-scenes work.

+- **Struct Block**: Think of this as the information tag on each book in the library, telling you how big it is and what the next book is.
+- **my_initialize_heap**: This function sets up your library before anyone starts borrowing space.
+It's like setting up the shelves and deciding how much room you have.
+- **my_alloc**: This is when someone asks for space.
+This function checks if there's enough room, finds the right spot, and might even split a large space into a smaller one to fit the request perfectly.
+It ensures that no space is wasted.
+- **my_free**: This is when borrowed space is returned back.
+It makes sure the returned space is marked as available for someone else to use.

 ## Key Concepts

 ### Overhead Size